-The first impact we noted in our last study, verses 3 through 8.
-It has to do with sexual purity.
+The first impact we noted in our last study, verses 3 through, 8 has to do with sexual purity.
 God's will is that we be sanctified, which means sexually pure, morally pure.

-One chapter in the book I found to be very interesting, its title, "Religious beliefs and involvements."
+One chapter in the book I found to be very interesting, its title, "Religious Beliefs and Involvement."
 What is the relationship between what people believe and their involvement, or how they behave, how they act.
-The opening statement of the chapter is this, quote: "Although Americans generally possess orthodox beliefs about God, Christ and Satan, the momentum is against integrating spiritual belief with daily behavior, end quote.
+The opening statement of the chapter is this, quote: "Although Americans generally possess orthodox beliefs about God, Christ and Satan, the momentum is against integrating spiritual belief with daily behavior,” end quote.
 The momentum is against integrating belief with behavior.
 Well that must mean that whatever this momentum is it's going in the opposite direction from true Christianity.

 Then he goes on to say, "If we can help the world to recognize that our faith is not a one-dimensional experience but it is a multi-faceted way of life which permeates every thought, action and experience, then Christianity would not only assume greater importance in the minds of people but would challenge non-believers to explore this faith in a new way," end quote.

-And the point is this, if we live what we say we believe it might be more attractive to people, might have some credibility, might be something looking in to.
+And the point is this, if we lived what we say we believe it might be more attractive to people, it might have some credibility, might be something looking in to.
 And then the book says, "This means we will have to demonstrate the relevance of Christianity in a very...in every dimension of our lives.
 More and more emphasis must be placed on how we live those beliefs.
-Christians must communicate the importance of the faith by exhibiting a life style based upon a Christian philosophy of life."
+Christians must communicate the importance of the faith by exhibiting a lifestyle based upon a Christian philosophy of life."
 Now how obvious is that?
 Basic.

 If you say you believe this, then you ought to live this.
 That's Christianity.
 It is frankly, to me, unthinkable that anyone would assume Christianity to be anything other than a way of life.
 It is not just a theological belief system.
 It touches the earth with daily behavior, right down to the most mundane, routine thing.
 Christianity is not just something to believe, it is a way to live.
 Our faith touches the world, touches the earth.
 It walks the streets.
 It is shoe-leather faith.

 You say, "Well now wait a minute.
 You mean to tell me he has to write a letter to the Thessalonians to tell them that?
-Wouldn't you have imagined that he has already told them that?"
+Wouldn't you have imagined that he had already told them that?"
 Yes.
 Back in verse 1 he said that, "As you have received from us instruction as to how you ought to walk and please God, just as you actually do walk, that you may excel still more."
 In other words, when we were with you we gave you all of this instruction.
 There's no question about that.
 We told you all of this.
-And at the end of verse 11 he says, "Just as we...past tense...commanded you."
+And at the end of verse 11 he says, "Just as we” .past tense “commanded you."
 And again he reminds them we already told you all of this.
 Yes, when he was with them he must have told them about the great commission that Jesus said, "Teach them to observe all things whatsoever I have commanded you."
-So when he evangelized them along with Timothy and Silas, he certainly told them about life style Christianity.
-That is a Christianity that shows up in the way you live.
+So when he evangelized them along with Timothy and Silas, he certainly told them about lifestyle Christianity; that is a Christianity that shows up in the way you live.
 Surely he told them that.

 You say, "What is behind all this?"
 These people were such a...when we first started this epistle, boy, they were such a commendable group.
-Back in 1:3 he says, "I constantly remember your work of faith, your labor of love, your steadfastness of hope.
+Back in 1:3 he says, "I constantly remember your work of faith, labor of love, steadfastness of hope.
 I know you're the elect and from you sounded out the Word of God."
-He just commends them in chapter 1, then he commends them in chapter 2.
+He just commends them in chapter 1, and then he commends them in chapter 2.
 Now all of a sudden it seems like they're sort of blockheads.
-I mean, over and over and over he tells them...Look, work with your hands, be quiet, don't be a busybody... and these very practical things.
+I mean, over and over and over he tells them, look, work with your hands, be quiet, don't be a busybody, and these very practical things.

 Now let me give you the scenario.
 The Thessalonian Christians had been given the gospel.
 And they believed and received Jesus Christ.
 And a church was formed and Paul was there long enough to get it started.
 And they were real and they were genuine and they were the elect and they were dynamic and they were aggressive and they were excited, they were enthusiastic about sharing the gospel so that the Word spread from them through Macedonia and all Achaia.
 It was a good church.